Engineering and Mathematical Sciences

 These partnerships strongly align with the University's aim of making a mark on the wider community, while emphasising UWA's commitment to high achievement.
 For prospective students wanting to learn more about the Engineering and Mathematical Sciences courses we offer, UWA holds information evenings, webinars and opportunities to talk to Future Students staff.

-The Faculty of Engineering and Mathematical Sciences is home to a range of student-run clubs, creating a vibrant campus atmosphere and bringing students together to share ideas, socialise and network with industry.
+Engineering and Mathematical Sciences is home to a range of student-run clubs, creating a vibrant campus atmosphere and bringing students together to share ideas, socialise and network with industry.

 - The University Engineers' Club (UEC)